Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

 <font size=5> II.
 Tweet Perspective </font>

-​	Now we move from
+Now we move from user perspective to tweet perspective.

+1. What type of tweets get the most attentions?
+2.

-​	{% include lineplot.html %}
+{% include lineplot.html %}

-​	{% include lineplotusers.html %}
+{% include lineplotusers.html %}

   <center>    <img src="/images/boxplot.png" width = "1200" />    </center>

-​	test text

 # What have we learnt?